HL7/fhir-shorthand/input/pagecontent/reference.md

 {: .grid }

 {%include tu-div.html%}
-Authors may also specify ElementDefinition.constraint elements via [assignment rules](#assignment-rules).
-This approach is particularly useful for specifying constraint extensions such as the [Best Practice](https://hl7.org/fhir/extensions/StructureDefinition-elementdefinition-bestpractice.html) extension.
-Invariant definitions also allow [path rules](#path-rules) and [insert rules](#insert-rules).
+Rule types that apply to defining Invariants are: [Assignment](#assignment-rules), [Path](#path-rules), and [Insert](#insert-rules).
+Paths in Invariant assignment rules refer to elements within ElementDefinition.constraint (e.g., `severity` refers to `ElementDefinition.constraint.severity`).
+Assignment rules are particularly useful for specifying constraint extensions such as the [Best Practice](https://hl7.org/fhir/extensions/StructureDefinition-elementdefinition-bestpractice.html) extension.

 <sup>1</sup>If the `Description` keyword is not specified, then the definition must contain an assignment rule for the `human` element.
 <br/>